CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/2~The_Basics/3~Code_Quality_&_Documentation.md

 ```

 ## Code Formatting
 We would like you to use a formatter.
-This will change the whitespace (and sometimes [other stuff](https://peps.python.org/pep-0008/)) in your code according to some consistent rules.
+This will change the whitespace (and sometimes [other stuff](https://black.readthedocs.io/en/stable/)) in your code according to some consistent rules.
 It doesn't always make the code look better but it helps make code consistent to read even when written by multiple people.

 To set this up in VS Code, go to the extensions tab on the left side (Ctrl/Cmd+Shift+X) and search "Black Formatter" the publisher should be Microsoft and have a verified chekcmark.
 Click install.
 Next, go to settings (Ctrl/Cmd+,) and search "format on save" and check the box.
 When you first save on a Python file, there is going to be a popup in the bottom right corner that will ask you if you want to use Black as the default formatter for Python, click Yes.
 Now, your code will be formatted whenever it is saved.
-If you are interested in the specifics of the Black formatter, look [here](https://black.readthedocs.io/en/stable/)

 ## Documentation and Function Specification
 To document a function, you need to write a specification.
 This is a description of what the function does that should fully specify the behavior of the function for any input.